matrix-org/matrix-spec-proposals/proposals/3772-push-rules-for-mutually-relationed-events.md

 The condition can include the following fields to check:

-* `rel_type`: The relation type of the other event to the parent event.
+* `rel_type`: The relation type of the mutually related event to the parent event.
-* `sender` (optional): A glob pattern to match against the sender of the other event.
+* `sender` (optional): A glob pattern to match against the sender of the mutually related event.
-* `type` (optional): A globa pattern to match against the type of the other event.
+* `type` (optional): A globa pattern to match against the type of the mutually related event.

 Another example would be to be notified of a poll closing (from [MSC3381](https://github.com/matrix-org/matrix-spec-proposals/pull/3381)), but